Mission Matters includes four main programs.

 Every three years, Presbyterian Women travels within the United States to connect concerns raised by past Global Exchanges with similar issues in the United States.
 With local mission projects as partners, the participants combine education with hands-on ministry during the weeklong trip.
 Participants encounter challenges to God’s promise of a beloved community and witness the faithful responses of Christians living and working in difficult situations.
 When they return, participants share their experiences in their synods and raise awareness of the ways people of faith confront the issues that divide us.

-Learn more about the 2013 USA Mission Experience and past trips.
+Learn more about the 2016 USA Mission Experience to the San Francisco Bay Area and past trips.

 The Birthday Offering is a PW offering collected in the spring of each year to celebrate the blessings in the lives of Presbyterian Women.
 The offering funds up to five projects that are not included in ongoing General Assembly mission support, such as agricultural development, child care, community organization, criminal justice, drug counseling, economic justice, elderly care, employment training, homelessness, literacy, violence and women’s concerns.